dotsunited/Cabinet/README.markdown

 As an alternative to using an adapter constructor directly, you can create an instance of an adapter using the static method `DotsUnited\Cabinet\Cabinet::factory()`.

-The first argument is a string that names the adapter class (for example '\DotsUnited\Cabinet\Adapter\Stream').
+The first argument is a string that names the adapter class (for example '\DotsUnited\Cabinet\Adapter\StreamAdapter').
 The second argument is the same array of parameters you would have given to the adapter constructor.

     <?php
-    $adapter = \DotsUnited\Cabinet\Cabinet::factory('\DotsUnited\Cabinet\Adapter\Stream', array(
+    $adapter = \DotsUnited\Cabinet\Cabinet::factory('\DotsUnited\Cabinet\Adapter\StreamAdapter', array(
         'base_path' => '/my/base/path',
         'base_uri'  => 'http://static.example.com'
     ));